frankchen07/writing/posts/preparing for a future in web3 product.md

 In summary, what does this mean for skill development as product folks delve into the world of web3?

 1. Start now on nurturing and developing quality relationships that form the backbone of your community.
 Continually invest in and grow your community.
-Understand that [[building community is a legitimately valuable skill]].
+Understand that [[building community is another form of understanding users]].
 2. Focus on the relationship between you and your designer.
 Make sure you're testing your designs for understanding and content.
 Better yet, become a semi-expert yourself in what consists of a good user experience.
 3. Understand that onboarding is precious in web3.
 The risk is always that you lose a user for life if you don't get it right the first time.
 4. If you work in multiple DAOs as a product manager, constantly identify your highest leverage points.
 If you being to lose context it's time to re-evaluate.